The City renovated Victoria Park in 2016-2017.

 - New lighting along the north south pathway;

 - A pedestrian bridge over a rivulet (manmade watercourse)

-The existing pathways will remain intact and softball diamond and winter skating activities will not be affected.
-Construction is underway with completion expected by July 28th.
-Demolition of the existing wading pool took place in the fall of 2015.
+The existing pathways remained intact and softball diamond and winter skating activities were not affected.
+Demolition of the former wading pool took place in the fall of 2015.

 Through a generous grant from TD Bank Group, additional enhancements were made to the park including a water conservation garden, a pedestrian bridge over the rivulet, 120+ native trees and the utilization of storm water low impact development technology for grey water coming off the splash pad.
 These additional elements increased the visual appeal of the park while showcasing responsible environmental practices.

 Kingston is one of seven municipalities to benefit from the TD Common Ground Project in celebration of Canada's 150th year of Confederation, which will support a diverse range of projects across Canada to help grow and enhance community green spaces.